Whirlwind Peak: History

 The peak was so named by the Garibaldi Park Board because of evidence that a destructive windstorm had levelled an area of trees on the peak's slopes.
 The mountain's toponym was officially adopted on September 2, 1930, by the Geographical Names Board of Canada.
+The first ascent of the summit was made in 1923 by Neal Carter and Charles Townsend.

 Climate

 Based on the Köppen climate classification, Whirlwind Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel east toward the Coast Mountains where they are forced upward by the range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall.
+Most weather fronts originate in the Pacific Ocean, and travel east toward the Coast Mountains where they are forced upward by the range (orographic lift), causing them to drop their moisture in the form of rain or snowfall.
 As a result, the Coast Mountains experience high precipitation, especially during the winter months in the form of snowfall.
 Winter temperatures can drop below −20 °C with wind chill factors below −30 °C. This climate supports the Overlord Glacier on the north slope of the peak.
 The months July through September offer the most favorable weather for climbing Whirlwind Peak.